Cricket Rules And Regulations

 Cricket is one of the oldest team sports in the world.
 It began as an unorganized game around the 1200s with the first match of significance happening in 1697 in the English county of Sussex.
 Modern cricket's popularity is mainly due to British colonialism, which spread the game to nations such as India, Pakistan, Australia, New Zealand and South Africa among other countries.
+Read on to learn about the rules and regulations of cricket, so you're good to go next time you want to play.

 There are three main ways that cricket is played: test matches, one-day internationals (ODIs), and Twenty20.
 Test matches are matches played over four or five days depending on the rules teams are playing by.
 ODIs consist of 50 overs played over a single day.
 20/20 cricket consists of each team having 20 overs to score as many runs as they can.